matthewjmiller/mattmiller/CV.md

 ## Honors and Awards

+- Awarded College of the Ozarks summer enrichment funding, 2025. $413
 - Granted a College of the Ozarks sabbatical for writing and research, spring 2026.
 - Awarded College of the Ozarks summer enrichment funding, 2024. $300
 - Awarded College of the Ozarks summer enrichment funding, 2023. $300
 - Awarded College of the Ozarks summer enrichment funding, 2023. $350
-- Awarded College of the Ozarks summer enrichment funding, 2022. $515.
+- Awarded College of the Ozarks summer enrichment funding, 2022. $515
-- Awarded College of the Ozarks summer enrichment funding, 2021. $900.
+- Awarded College of the Ozarks summer enrichment funding, 2021. $900
-- Winner, Seerveld Prize for New Writers, *Comment.* $1,500 CAD.
+- Winner, Seerveld Prize for New Writers, *Comment.* $1,500 CAD
 - 2016 Addy Certificate of Excellence for my work as strategist and copywriter on ParkerProducts.com.
-- First place, Humanities Paper Competition, Saint Louis University Graduate Research Symposium, 2014. $250.
+- First place, Humanities Paper Competition, Saint Louis University Graduate Research Symposium, 2014. $250
-- First runner-up, Humanities Paper Competition, Saint Louis University Graduate Research Symposium, 2013. $125.
+- First runner-up, Humanities Paper Competition, Saint Louis University Graduate Research Symposium, 2013. $125
-- First runner-up, Humanities Paper Competition, Saint Louis University Graduate Research Symposium, 2011. $125.
+- First runner-up, Humanities Paper Competition, Saint Louis University Graduate Research Symposium, 2011. $125
-- Clarence H. Miller Award for outstanding incoming MA student, Saint Louis University Department of English, 2010. $1,000.
+- Clarence H. Miller Award for outstanding incoming MA student, Saint Louis University Department of English, 2010. $1,000